 International Obligations

-● The policy will be consistent with Canada’s international obligations including the Pacific Salmon Treaty, which sets out provisions for the conservation, harvest limits and international sharing of Pacific salmon harvests between Canada and the United States.
+● The policy will be consistent with Canada’s international obligations including the Pacific Salmon Treaty, which sets out provisions for the conservation, harvest limits and international sharing of Pacific salmon harvests between Canada and the United States, and UNDRIP.

 Departmental Responsibilities

 ● The federal government has constitutional responsibility for fisheries management including the conservation and protection of salmon resources.
 This includes responsibility for determining whether or not salmon fishing activities may be carried out and the particular rules under which they may be carried out, consistent with the Constitution (including s.
-35 constitutional obligations), treaties, statutes, and common law.
+35 constitutional obligations), treaties, statutes, negotiated agreements with First Nations, and common law.
 The Department of Fisheries and Oceans Act provides the Minister of Fisheries and Oceans Canada with the legislative authority for the management and regulation of the fisheries, and the Fisheries Act provides a framework for the proper management and control of fisheries, and the conservation and protection of fish and fish habitat, including by preventing pollution.
 Fisheries management policies, including the SAP, provide guidance for fisheries managers within this legislative framework.

 Consistency with Existing Policies